 - The Authority also wished to use some of the funds from the Series 2000A bond defeasance to improve health care services to residents of the county as a whole.
-Because the Authority's primary mission is to provide funds for capital projects, the Authority entered into a Memorandum of Agreement (MOA) with the County to contribute a total of \$500,000 to the County over a five (5) year period for appropriation to nonprofit human health service organizations providing services to residents in the County, as authorized under Section 154.209(14), Florida Statutes.
+Because the Authority's primary mission is to provide funds for capital projects, the Authority entered into a Memorandum of Agreement ("MOA") with the County to contribute a total of \$500,000 to the County over a five (5) year period for appropriation to nonprofit human health service organizations providing services to residents in the County, as authorized under Section 154.209(14), Florida Statutes.
 Under this statutory provision, there are no restrictions on how the recipient organizations can utilize these funds.
 The Memorandum of Agreement also guarantees certain annual funding to the Council on Aging of West Florida to assist that organization in obtaining the significant state/federal matching funds it needs to fund ongoing operations.
-The Authority made its first annual contribution of \$100,000 to the County prior to September 30, 2018.
-See Note 13 for additional information. - At the end of fiscal year 2018, the Authority had net position of \$5,301,688, of which \$50,692 is the balance of the restricted gift for charitable capital improvement grants.
+The Authority has paid a total of \$200,000 as of September 30, 2019, or two annual installments under this agreement.
+See Note 10 for additional information. - At the end of fiscal year 2019, the Authority had net position of \$3,821,048, of which \$50,692 is the balance of the restricted gift for charitable capital improvement grants.
 The majority of the remaining funds are designated as reserved for specific purposes.
-A reserve of \$2,000,000 was set aside to ensure funds for operating expenses of the Authority over the long term (the "Operating Reserve").
-The Operating Reserve balance is \$1,919,812 as of September 30, 2018.
+A reserve of \$2,000,000 was set aside in a prior year to ensure funds for operating expenses of the Authority over the long term (the "Operating Reserve").
+The Operating Reserve balance is \$1,919,812 as of September 30, 2019.
 A reserve fund of \$100,000 is maintained for bond issue contingency funding.
-The ongoing Grant Program reserve is \$154,726 for capital grants, and \$3,500 for mini grants, for a total of \$158,226.
-The amount of \$1,402,925 remains reserved for the Century Project; a reserve in the amount of \$400,000 is the balance due under the MOA with Escambia County; and the remaining fund balance of \$1,269,715 is classified as undesignated.
+The ongoing Grant Program reserve is \$145,051 for capital grants, and \$1,500 for mini grants, for a total of \$146,551.
+A reserve in the amount of \$300,000 is the balance due under the MOA with Escambia County; and the remaining fund balance of \$1,354,993 is classified as undesignated.
 The Authority determines the levels of these reserves on an annual basis.